MUSC Student Handbook

 - Reference Books: 4th floor

-The replacement of the HVAC system for the 3rd and 4th floor will take place this academic year probably starting in January.
+The replacement of the HVAC system for the 3rd and 4th floor started in January.
+It will be completed by December 2014.
 When completed temperature, particularly on the 3rd floor, will be more comfortable and better controlled.
-HVAC replacement will require major renovations on the 3rd floor.
+HVAC replacement required major renovations on the 3rd floor.
 Half the third floor will not be available for study.
 There will be periods of loud noise.
-The project could take up to 8 months.

 Books, journals and multimedia materials may be returned to the 2nd and 4th floor service desks.
 When the library is not staffed, books and journals can be returned through a book slot located outside the library on the 2nd floor or left in book/journal slot at the 2nd floor service desk.
 Also, a book drop located just outside the James W. Colbert Education Center and Library Building on the Basic Science Building side is available for the return of library materials.

 The Waring Historical Library (WHL), adjacent to the Basic Science Building, houses books, journals, manuscript items, and museum artifacts dealing with the history of the health sciences.
 WHL is open Monday - Friday, 8:30 a.m. to 5:00 p.m., except on holidays.
 Topics in the History of the Health Sciences (INTDS 613), a survey course sponsored by the library, is held in the Spring semester and is open to all students.
 Free lunch seminars are held monthly during the school year.

 The Systems Office, Room 425, is available to assist you with NetID problems as well as complex Informatics Lab questions.